plurigrid/ontology/README.md

 - Follow the installation and authentication steps from the documentation.
 - **Configure Obsidian Git settings**: Go to `Settings` > `Plugins Options` > `Obsidian Git` to configure your settings.
 For example settings, see `.config/data.json` in this repository and copy it over to `.obsidian/plugins/obsidian-git/data.json`.

-### Workflow with Obsidian Git
+### Workflow with Obsidian Git and Smart Connections

 - Before you begin, run the "Obsidian Git: Pull" command to make sure your workspace is up to date.
 - When you start your journey, create a new branch that is topical to the journey.
 Use the "Obsidian Git: Create new branch" command.
 - With the default settings, your work should automatically be pushed and merged every 60 minutes.
 Your repository will also be automatically pulled on the same cadence.
+- As you contribute to ontology, you can use the "Smart Connections: Smart Chat conversation" command to ask an agent questions over your data.
+Use the ontology agent as a guide to help your personal loops.

-## playbook
+## Playbook

 #### Step 1: Begin Your Journey (gm -> gn)

 Start your loop at the beginning of the day with the agent -- send a "GM" and a prompt of your choice, and share your goals for your work.
+This should be done in chatorg to facilitate bidirectional communication.

 ### Step 2: Iterative & Adaptive Development Loops (Journey, Iterate, Compose)